kryoung-silabs/host-thermometer-client/README.md

 # host-thermometer-client

 This is a Linux/Posix BGAPI host application version of the soc-thermometer-client example in the Silicon Labs Blue Gecko Bluetooth SDK for EFR32 devices.
-It communicates with a serial Blue Gecko NCP device via BGAPI, connects using BLE to devices implementing the soc-thermometer-server, and prints the RSSI and temperature readings from each server device when they arrive.
+It communicates with a serial Blue Gecko NCP device via BGAPI, connects using BLE to devices implementing (and advertising) the GATT server role of the Health Thermometer Profile, and prints the RSSI and temperature readings from each server device when they arrive.

 ## Getting Started